nhsd-exeter/dos-postcode-api/README.md

   In the local environment, a mock authentication token is required to be provided in all requests to the API endpoints.
 Please provide the token of 'MOCK_POSTCODE_API_ACCESS_TOKEN' in the request in order to pass authentication in the local environment.

   Once started, full Swagger API documentation can be found at this endpoint: https://localhost/swagger-ui.html

+### Set up IDE

+To open application use the command line command as the following

+  code project.code-workspace

+This is to ensure that the project settings are uniform for all developers.

 ## Contributing